 9. On Sheet 5B.02 there is one Settlement Base Rates Reservation Charge and the corresponding Settlement Base Rates Commodity Charge for SoCalGas’ deliveries in the West of Thoreau Area.
 The $0.0238 Commodity Charge corresponds to the $0.3232 reservation charge and both are applicable for all transportation under Contract No. 8255, regardless of the receipt point utilized under such contract.

-10. There is no language in the Global Settlement or the tariff sheets implementing the Global Settlement that limits the Settlement Base Rates Commodity Charge of $0.0238 that is applicable to Contract No. 8255 to only receipts from the Permian Area and West Texas Area, or that provides a separate Settlement Base Commodity Charge for transportation from “Thoreau/San Juan Point to California.”
+10. There is no language in the Global Settlement or the tariff sheets implementing the Global Settlement that limits the Settlement Base Rates Commodity Charge of $0.0238 that is applicable to Contract No. 8255 to only receipts from the Panhandle Area and West Texas Area, or that provides a separate Settlement Base Commodity Charge for transportation from “Thoreau/San Juan Point to California.”

 11. If there were such a limitation or separate Settlement Base Rates Commodity Charge applicable to Contract No. 8255, the Global Settlement and the tariff sheets would have listed a separate Settlement Base Rates Commodity Charge applicable to receipts at the Thoreau/San Juan Point for SoCalGas’ Contract No. 8255, i.e., a category entitled “Thoreau/San Juan Point to California” with SoCalGas’ name listed under such category.
 There is no such rate for SoCalGas’ receipts at the Thoreau/San Juan Point delivered to California (West of Thoreau).